MS in Financial Engineering UK/Europe

 University of Manchester - Quantitative Finance: Financial Engineering MSc

 This is a 12 months full-time program.
 A U.K. bachelor's degree with first or upper second class honors is necessary for admission.
-The overseas equivalent of these qualifications is also fine and the admission committee will look closely at the grade average, standing of the institution, position in class and references.
-Furthermore, excellent results in quantitative subjects such as econometrics, mathematical statistics and differential equations will set your application apart.
+The overseas equivalent of these qualifications is also fine, and the admission committee will look closely at the grade average, standing at the institution, position in class and references.
+Furthermore, excellent results in quantitative subjects such as econometrics, mathematical statistics, and differential equations will set your application apart.

 The tuition fees for UK/EU students and international students are the same at 22,000 pounds.
-There are a number of Manchester Business School scholarships available for students.
+There are some Manchester Business School scholarships available for students.
 International students might want to check out the Chevening Scholarships.
 Citizens of a developed Commonwealth country should look into the Commonwealth Scholarships.